vatsarahul999/linkedlist/README.md

 ## Insert into a LinkedList

 In this program we will insert an element into a linked list.
 The element inserted will be the last element of the linked list.

+## Insert elements into LinkedList sorted

+In this program we insert the element sorted into a linked list.
+The linked list will be sorted after the insert.